Most leaders would say company culture is one of the most important attributes of a thriving business.

-These are the current (2020) core values, but Ken assures that they regularly evolve to improve.
+These are their current core values, but Ken assures that they regularly evolve to improve.

 Short and potent, as you can see.
 That’s another belief of the leadership.
 Keep your core values brief and easy to digest.
 Especially if that’s what defines your company culture.
 You can’t expect employees to read, remember and live by values that fill pages and pages.